Amanda Bynes

-Amanda Laura Bynes (born April 3, 1986) is an American actress.
-Bynes began her career as a child actor and received recognition for her roles on the sketch comedy series All That (1996–2000), and The Amanda Show (1999–2002), both for Nickelodeon.
-She won several Kids' Choice Awards for both of these roles.
+Amanda Laura Bynes (born April 3, 1986) is an American retired actress.
+She began her career as a child actress and received recognition for her roles on the Nickelodeon sketch comedy series All That (1996–2000) and The Amanda Show (1999–2002), both of which winning her several Kids' Choice Awards.

-In her mid-teens, Bynes starred in The WB sitcom What I Like About You (2002–2006) and in the teen comedy films Big Fat Liar (2002) and What a Girl Wants (2003).
-As an adult, Bynes shifted her focus onto films, beginning with a voice role in the 2005 animated comedy Robots.
-She gained wide recognition for portraying Viola Hastings in the romantic comedy film She's the Man (2006) and Penny Pingleton in the musical Hairspray (2007), the latter winning her a Critics' Choice Award and becoming her highest-grossing film.
-She then starred in the television film Living Proof (2008) and the teen comedy Easy A (2010) before announcing a hiatus from acting.
-She announced her intent to return in 2018.
+In her mid-teens, Bynes starred in The WB (now The CW) sitcom What I Like About You (2002–2006) and in the teen comedy films Big Fat Liar (2002) and What a Girl Wants (2003).
+As an adult, she appeared in the films She's the Man (2006), Hairspray (2007), Living Proof (2008), and Easy A (2010).
+She announced her retirement from acting in 2010.
+In the following years, she has pursued fashion design and music.

-Known for playing comedic roles, Bynes is heralded for her television work in the 1990s and her successful pivot to film in the 2000s.
-In her personal life, she has struggled with mental health and substance abuse.
-The issues and resulting legal problems have been well documented by the media.
-She was in a conservatorship from 2013 to 2022.
+Bynes' struggles with mental health and substance abuse has been well documented by the media.
+Her legal problems, which persisted from 2012 to 2014, resulted in her parents being granted conservatorship of her from 2013 to 2022.

 Early life and education

 Bynes was born on April 3, 1986, and raised in Thousand Oaks, California, a suburb of Los Angeles.
 Her father is Catholic and is of Irish, Lithuanian, and Polish descent, and her mother is Jewish, born to a Canadian couple whose families were from Poland, Russia, and Romania.

 Since childhood, Bynes has been interested in illustration and fashion design.
-In December 2013, Bynes enrolled at the Fashion Institute of Design & Merchandising (FIDM) in Irvine, California for 2014.
+In December 2013, Bynes enrolled at the Fashion Institute of Design and Merchandising (FIDM) in Irvine, California for 2014.
 In 2018, she received her associate's of art degree in merchandise product development and announced her intentions to start a bachelor's degree program.
 In 2019, Bynes graduated from FIDM.